What is hand surgery?

 Depending on the treatment and the complexity of the case, hand surgery could be an outpatient procedure or the patient may be required to stay the night in the hospital.
 Treatment will be performed at an accredited surgical facility.
 Recovery time varies.
 In many cases where hand trauma was involved, physical therapy may be needed.
 Postoperative therapy is especially important to those who need to work on normalizing hand function.

 The cost for hand surgery varies depending on the complexity of the case and which techniques are implemented.
 Sometimes combination procedures are also required.
 Many insurance companies will cover some costs of the surgery.
 Our office billing coordinator will work with the patient and their provider to confirm what benefits will be covered.
+Virtual consultations are $100 and in-person consults $300 the consult fee goes towards the procedure they are non-refundable.

 Plan Your Procedure